rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

     nmcli connection show

+You can also use the `ifup` and `ifdown` commands to bring the interface up and down (they are simple wrappers around `nmcli`):

+	ifup ens18
+	ifdown ens18

 ## Using ip utility

 The `ip` command (provided by the *iproute2* package) is a powerful tool to get information and configure the network of a modern Linux system such as Rocky Linux.